cadriel/dotfiles_old/README.md

 ### Setup and install dependencies

 This runs the install scripts you might have defined.
 You can run it periodically to ensure you have the latest changes applied.
-The script should already be in your path provided your already run `rake install`.
+The script should already be in your path provided you've already run `rake install`.

 `~/.dotfiles/script/install`, will install any dependencies you've defined in the `<topic>/install.sh` files.
 This includes setting up any osx defaults in the `~/.dotfiles/osx/install.sh` script.